Legal Aid Society

 Juvenile Delinquency & Detention

-We provide direct representation and counsel youth and families impacted by the Juvenile Justice system—our representation includes legal defense, advising at police interrogations, arranging for safe surrenders, and avoiding court filings through early engagement of legal support and intervention.
+We provide direct representation and counsel youth and families impacted by the Juvenile Justice system—our representation includes legal defense for pending cases, as well as advising at police interrogations, arranging for safe surrenders, and avoiding court filings through early engagement of legal support and intervention.

 How To Get Help